davepylypenko/CodeWars-exercise/README.md

 # CodeWars-exercise
-Here are different solutions to exercise from the site CodeWars
+Here are different solutions to exercise from the website CodeWars